Knowledge-Graph-Hub/kg-example/README.md

-# KG-Hub Download-Transform-Merge Template
+# KG-Hub Download-Transform-Merge Examples

-KG-Hub repository template for new knowledge graph projects.
+KG-Hub example project.

+If you're starting a new KG project, the [Cookiecutter template](https://github.com/Knowledge-Graph-Hub/kg-cookiecutter) may be easier to start with, but this repository may also be used as a template.

 ## Documentation

-This template repository contains every component necessary to get started with building a new knowledge graph compatible with KG-Hub.
+This repository contains every component necessary for building a new knowledge graph compatible with KG-Hub.
 It may be used for data ingestion for varied sources, transformation from various data formats to graph node/edge files, and merge functions.

 ### Components